 Dogs at work

 With social media your private and professional life can be easily linked and to keep them distinct you’ll need to be diligent about your privacy settings.
 In the social media world you are an ambassador of our brand and there is little distinction between private and professional lives.
 Always weigh the impact of your posts on your work at The Commons and the company’s brand.
-General rule: say NO to overtly sexual postings and racist, sexist or other potentially offensive content.
-If a photo you posted or something you said on social media was put on the front cover of the paper or on the 6 o'clock news and it seems like an inappropriate message coming from The Commons it should stay private.
+The obvious rules: say NO to overtly sexual postings and racist, sexist or other potentially offensive content.
+Less obvious, and what we'd like you to consider, is if a photo you posted or something you said on social media was put on the front cover of the paper or on the 6 o'clock news and it seems like an inappropriate message coming from The Commons it should stay private.

 Lunch and breaks

 Schedule your breaks as you need them.
 Technically you have an hour but since you don’t clock in and out, take breaks when you need them to enhance productivity and avoid staring at a screen half asleep.

 Help yourself to snacks in The Parlour Room.